 When he sat down at the table, the place mat before him was exactly as Lacy had described.
 “God Bless” was written across the top and “Jesus Loves You” was written at the bottom, and there was a smiley face in the middle.
 He realized right away that God had not brought him to Kairos that weekend just for the food.
 He said, “I cant believe that God would arrange the place mats just to show me he loved me!”

 God was meeting this man in a very personal way–inviting him to give his life to Jesus.
 And he did!
 But God was also leaning low into the life of a little girl.

 God Loves Little Girls

-Stef couldn’t wait to share the place mat story with her kids the next week.
-But then, the kids were so rowdy that day, she completely forgot.
+Stef couldn’t wait to share the place mat story with her kids the next week on the Bible Trailer.
+But the kids were so rowdy that day that, to her chagrin, she completely forgot.
 This, however, gave Lacy a chance to connect with her dad.

 The following week, when Stef returned and told the kids the story of the man getting his own daughter’s place mat, Lacy—with a puzzled look on her face—slowly raised her hand.
 She said, “That exact same thing happened to my dad a couple of weeks ago!”

 With a big smile, Stef said, “Lacy, that man was your dad!”